Skip to main content

 I am a prospective student.
 How accepting is Loyola’s campus?

-One of the many Jesuit ideals that infuses Loyola’s longstanding history and tradition is cura personalis – the education of the whole person.
+One of the many Jesuit ideals that infuses Loyola’s longstanding history and tradition is cura personalis – the care of the whole person.
 Jesuit institutions are known for respecting and responding to the unique needs of individual persons, as well as for helping them to identify and develop the full range and variety of their particular gifts and talents, especially with an eye toward service and leadership.
 Loyola University Maryland works to support all students.
 The University sends a student delegation to IgnatianQ – a yearly conference that brings together the community of LGBTQPIA+ folks (and allies) at Jesuit universities from across the U.S. – every year and hosted the fifth annual conference in 2018.
-The University also has a LGBTQPIA+ Peer Mentor Program, a weekly support group, In, Out, & In Between and Prism: A QPOC Support group.
-Spectrum is Loyola University Maryland’s undergraduate student LGBTPIAQ+ organization
+The University also has a LGBTQPIA+ Peer Mentorship Program, a weekly support group called In, Out, & In Between, and Prism, a QPOC support group.
+Spectrum and the LGBTQ+ Experience are Loyola University Maryland’s undergraduate student LGBTPIAQ+ organizations.

 As a prospective student, do I need to identify with being male or female on the admissions application?